Code-Institute-Submissions/alexeykuz-sys-MS1-AKPhotography/README.md

 **First Time Visitor Goals**

 - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the photographer.
-- Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+- Upon entering the site, users are automatically greeted with a clean and intuitive navigation bar to go to the page of their choice.
 Underneath there is a Hero Image to give users the first impression of photographer work.
-- The user has two options, click the call to menu or scroll down, both of which will lead to the same place, to learn more about the photographer.
+- The user has two options, click the menu or scroll down, both of which will lead to the same place, to learn more about the photographer.
-- As a First Time Visitor, I want easily be able to navigate throughout the site to find content.
+- As a First Time Visitor, I want to be able to navigate easy and logically throughout the site to find content.
-- The site has been designed to be fluid and never to entrap the user by excessive amount of photos.
+- The site has been designed to be fluid and never to entrap the user by excessive amount of photos or text.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
 - Fixed to the top navigation bar ensures that user can easily navigate to the required page at any moment.
 - As a First Time Visitor, I want to look for testimonials to understand what previous clients think of photographer's work and see if he can be trusted.
 There are also links to the social media to see how active, serious and trustful is a photographer.
 - Once the new visitor has read the About they will reach Services page, where they can choose the kind of photography services they need and either look through the images stored in cloud to ensure fast website performance or to book services.